Using a Spacer Children’s Asthma Service Information Leaflet

 Your doctor or nurse will tell you how many puffs are needed.

-Visit the link below to check your Child’s inhaler technique.
+You can visit the following link to check your child’s inhaler technique:

 Using a spacer with a mouthpiece

-• Press the inhaler once and allow your child to take 5 normal breaths in and out
+- Press the inhaler once and allow your child to take five normal breaths in and out.

 Tips on using a spacer